S. Walter Packaging Joins USCannaExpos.com as Silver Sponsor at the 2nd Chicago B2B Cannabusiness Expo

 For more than 100 years, S. Walter Packaging has provided custom packaging solutions for customers across a variety of industries, partnering with companies as they look to distinguish their brands with attention-grabbing packaging solutions that are a key element of the overall brand experience - especially in the cannabusiness market.

-“As a multitude of new cannabis products have entered the landscape -- concentrates, edible food and beverage cannabis-infused products, and medical cannabis products — each requires unique packaging and finishing that can help it stand out in an increasingly crowded marketplace,” Suzanne Hamm, a partner with S. Walter Packaging, said.
+“As a multitude of new cannabis products have entered the landscape -- concentrates, edible food and beverage cannabis-infused products, and medical cannabis products — each requires unique packaging and finishing that can help it stand out in an increasingly crowded marketplace,” Gordon Summerfield, vice president of sales and marketing with S. Walter Packaging, said.

 Offering a full range of services including design, sourcing, manufacturing and logistics for customers of all sizes, attendees at our Chicago expo will have the opportunity to stand out from the competition.